THOMASELOVE/432-classes-2025/projectA/rubric_plan.md

 # How Will We Assess the Project A Plans?

-Step 1 for me is to ensure that your planned linear and logistic regression outcomes, as outlined in Sections 6 and 7 of the Plan document, are appropriate for what you're going to be doing in the rest of the Project.
+Step 1 for me once I see your files appear on Canvas will be to ensure that your planned linear and logistic regression outcomes, as outlined in Sections 6 and 7 of the Plan document, are appropriate for what you're going to be doing in the rest of the Project.
 If that's not true, I won't look at anything else, because that has to be right before we move on.
 Instructions on [Choosing Your Data are found here](https://thomaselove.github.io/432-2025/projA.html#choosing-your-data).

 Step 2 for me is to ensure that you have a reasonable set of predictors (matching what is required in the instructions) and a reasonable sample size (also matching what is required in the instructions) for both your linear regression model and your logistic regression model.
 Again, if that's not true, I won't look at anything else, because that has to be right before we move on.

+**If you don't get through Steps 1 and 2 here, I'll make you resubmit the work, at a penalty.**

-The third step is to look the Plan over much more carefully.
+Once I think your choice of data and other issues related to Steps 1 and 2 above, then my last step is to look the Plan over much more carefully.
 In doing this, I have 20 things in mind, some more complex than others, and some more important than others.
+I may assess all of them, perhaps with the help of the TAs, or just some.
+We'll see what happens, but all of these issues are also important in the final Project A, not just in the plan.

-I thought sharing my list might help before you start polishing up your submission.
+I thought sharing my list might help before you start polishing up your Project A Plan submission.
 Instructions for [the Plan are found here](https://thomaselove.github.io/432-2025/projA.html#the-project-a-plan).

-1. Does your on-time Canvas submission include your HTML file, your Quarto file, and your .Rds cleaned data set?
+1. Does your **on-time** Canvas submission include your HTML file, your Quarto file, and your .Rds cleaned data set?
 2. Are you working alone or with a partner?
     - If you are working with a partner, did your partner also submit a one-page note on Canvas, as requested?
     - If you are working with a partner, are both your names in the "author" section of the YAML?